taimasuid/source_scorecard/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+### notes
+Due to confidential reasons:
+- Data that includes source names has been removed from files
+- Jenkins file not included